Learn the power of AI automation to streamline testing and development processes, boost productivity, and drive business growth.

 These three levels help understand each test deeply, and even if the changes are heavy on the UI side, the test cases will adjust automatically.

-Testim provides AI capabilities in the user interface department focusing on code flexibility and faster test writing and execution.
+Testim provides AI capabilities in the user interface department, focusing on code flexibility and faster test writing and execution.
 The platform provides an editor of its own to work with the application:

 Including these tools, currently, all conventional tools have also started to pick up AI in their test automation process.
 The best example of this transformation is the inclusion of AI in Appium for mobile app testing in minimum lines of code.
 With time, such transformations will be noticeable in other platforms as well.

+Artificial Intelligence is a learning and model-based process that takes almost the same steps in test automation adoption as in any other technology.
 If we highlight the crucial high-level overview of working on an AI algorithm, the following things are essential in the process.

 The concepts discussed above will help us implement them in test automation.
 We just need to redirect generic requirements to the requirements associated with test automation.
-This can be done in the following steps:

-• The algorithms depend on the type of project they have worked on.
+The algorithms depend on the type of project they have worked on.
 For example, a predictive algorithm will help in future predictions, and the inputs will be clearly defined by the developers or researchers only.

 In this step, you need to explore the Internet and select the best algorithm according to your requirements.
-If not using the algorithm directly, you can also integrate with algorithms developed by other organizations, such as ChatGPT, through APIs.
+If not using the algorithm directly, you can integrate with algorithms developed by other organizations, such as ChatGPT, through APIs.
 Since AI drives a business on its shoulders today, keeping the developed algorithm a secret is a common practice.

-• Keep in mind that a professional with knowledge of AI automation is required to achieve this integration of artificial intelligence into test automation.
-They can help select the data, clean data, select the algorithm and modify it if necessary.
+Keep in mind that a professional with knowledge of AI automation is required to achieve this integration of Artificial Intelligence into test automation.
+They can help select the data, clean data, select the algorithm, and modify it if necessary.

 AI automation on the cloud is one of the effective approaches to utilizing cloud computing resources to perform automation testing using AI technologies.
 It involves leveraging the scalability, flexibility, and accessibility of cloud platforms to execute tests at scale.